drunkard/ceph-readable-doc/html/_sources/radosgw/nfs.rst.txt

 as Unix ownership and permissions.

+支持的操作
+==========
 ..
 Supported Operations

-支持的操作
-==========

 The RGW NFS interface supports most operations on files and directories, with the following restrictions:

-- Links, including symlinks, are not supported
+- Links, including symlinks, are not supported.
-- NFS ACLs are not supported
+- NFS ACLs are not supported.

-  + Unix user and group ownership and permissions *are* supported
+  + Unix user and group ownership and permissions *are* supported.

-- Directories may not be moved/renamed
+- Directories may not be moved/renamed.

-  + files may be moved between directories
+  + Files may be moved between directories.

-- Only full, sequential *write* i/o is supported
+- Only full, sequential *write* I/O is supported

-  + i.e., write operations are constrained to be **uploads**
+  + i.e., write operations are constrained to be **uploads**.
-  + many typical i/o operations such as editing files in place will necessarily fail as they perform non-sequential stores
+  + Many typical I/O operations such as editing files in place will necessarily fail as they perform non-sequential stores.
-  + some file utilities *apparently* writing sequentially (e.g., some versions of GNU tar) may fail due to infrequent non-sequential stores
+  + Some file utilities *apparently* writing sequentially (e.g., some versions of GNU tar) may fail due to infrequent non-sequential stores.
-  + When mounting via NFS, sequential application i/o can generally be constrained to be written sequentially to the NFS server via a synchronous mount option (e.g. -osync in Linux)
+  + When mounting via NFS, sequential application I/O can generally be constrained to be written sequentially to the NFS server via a synchronous mount option (e.g. -osync in Linux).
-  + NFS clients which cannot mount synchronously (e.g., MS Windows) will not be able to upload files
+  + NFS clients which cannot mount synchronously (e.g., MS Windows) will not be able to upload files.

+安全
+====
 ..
 Security

-安全
-====

 The RGW NFS interface provides a hybrid security model with the following characteristics: